-Conclusion

-Our audit found that Los Angeles County complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Conclusion Our audit found that Merced County did not comply with California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Specifically, we determined that the county incorrectly calculated the TRA factors for the RPTTF.